 The U.S has requirements regarding a person’s medical history and the vaccination that they must receive in order to live in the country.
 In the NVC package, the applicant will have instructions about what tests they must conduct and what vaccines they must take.
 The applicant must then go to a licensed doctor to complete the requirements and have the doctor sign the documents which prove that those requirements have been fulfilled.
 These documents will then be attached to the supporting ones to send to the NVC.

-Compile supporting document file
+Compile the US visa for parents supporting document file

 - Your valid passport for more than 6 months after your planned entry into the U.S